Danaozhong/cpp-qgis-plugin-example/README.md

 sudo apt install qgis-dev
 ```

 Make sure that the package fits to the QGIS version you intend to use.
+Alternatively, you can override the library and include header locations using the environment variables.
+See the [GitHub CI jobs](https://github.com/Danaozhong/cpp-simple-qgis-plugin/actions/workflows/build-linux.yaml) for an example.
+If no environment variables are provided, CMake falls back to system-installed QGIS locations.

 ### Cross-compiling for Windows using MinGW